Nearly 30 percent of working professionals have a hearing or vision disability.

 If your presentations aren’t accessible, roughly 30 percent of the audience will struggle to understand your message.

-Here is a step by step guide to create accessible virtual presentations.
+Here is a step-by-step guide to creating accessible virtual presentations.

 Understand Your Audience’s Needs

 While planning an event, consider what your audience will need.
 In some scenarios, you may not need to make your presentation accessible, or you may only need to make it accessible for just one disability.

 You can use a survey tool like Survey Monkey to ask your participants if they have any specific needs before creating your presentation.

 Once you know what kind of accessibility features you will need, discover the features available in the software you will use.
 For example, if you’re using Zoom, they offer keyboard accessibility, closed captioning, and screen reader support.

 Other software, including Microsoft Teams, Google G Suite, and Adobe Connect, offer accessibility options specific to their platforms.

 Prepare Your Slides to be Accessible